 Charlie (Adam Driver) is a brilliant stage director, hoping to make it big in New York City.
 Nicole (Scarlett Johansson) is a young actress known for her role in a raunchy comedy, but she has moved to New York to try her hand at stage acting.
 The two met, fell in love, and got married.
-Unfortunately, their happy ending would not be so easy.
+Unfortunately, their happy ending did not exactly go as planned.

-More recently, their marriage has been going through quite a rough patch.
-They have grown apart, and are unfortunately getting divorced.
-Nicole now wants to move to Los Angeles with their son, so that she can star in a new television series.
-However, Charlie is entirely invested in his dream of bringing one of his plays to Broadway.
+Their marriage has been going through quite a rough patch.
+They have grown apart, and they are unfortunately getting divorced.
+Nicole wants to move to Los Angeles with their son, so that she can star in a new television series, but Charlie is entirely invested in his dream of bringing one of his plays to Broadway.
 The two have very complicated feelings for one another, as any couple going through a divorce would.
-They have very passionate, angry, and loving feelings toward one another, and they have very different visions of their lives after they separate, so their road to divorce will almost certainly be a rocky one.
+They have very passionate, very angry, and very loving feelings toward one another, and they have very different visions of their lives going forward, so their road to divorce will almost certainly be a rocky one.